Forte Family Lawyers

 “Even if the raw data is correct, it is the interpretation of that data that is fundamentally flawed.
 Today is not a day for statistics, but most of us are incredulous at the claim that the Federal Circuit Court can take on the more complex work of the Family Court and dispose of those cases more quickly or efficiently.
 The suggestion that the Federal Circuit Court can take on more work without any more resources being allocated to it for judges, family report writers, registrars and other court staff is astounding.”

 The NSW Bar Association proposed a different model, based on the recommendations of the Semple Report.
-This was a report commissioned by a previous Attorney-General and delivered in August 2008.
-Its full title is “Future Governance Options for Future Federal Family Law Courts in Australia – Striking the Right Balance”.
+This was a report commissioned by a previous Attorney-General and delivered in August 2008, entitled “Future Governance Options for Future Federal Family Law Courts in Australia – Striking the Right Balance”.
 It can be downloaded from the Attorney-General’s website above.
 The NSW Bar Association’s President, Arthur Moses SC, said that “a justice system is not to be judged on spreadsheets” and that instead “it is to be judged on the quality of justice delivered to people at the most vulnerable time in their lives”.
 He referred to the “crushing workload” of FCC judges, with each judge having approximately 500 matters in their case list.
-He expressed concern about the collapse into the FCC of the most complex Family Court matters (“What the Family Court Shakeup Really Means for Families”, Sydney Morning Herald, 18 August 2018).
+He expressed concern about the collapse into the FCC of the most complex FCofA matters (“What the Family Court Shakeup Really Means for Families”, Sydney Morning Herald, 18 August 2018).

-There have been two other recent reports by accountants on the family law courts: KPMG in 2014 and Ernst & Young in 2015.
+There have been 2 other recent reports by accountants on the family law courts: “Review of the performance and funding of the Federal Court of Australia, the Family Court of Australia and the Federal Circuit Court of Australia” by KPMG in 2014 and “High Level Financial Analysis of Court Reform Limitations” by Ernst & Young in 2015.
 The Attorney-General has put them on the attorney-General Department’s website.
 You can read them here.
-The PwC report also relies on data from the Productivity commission’s Report on Government Services.
+The PwC report also relies on data from the Productivity Commission’s Annual Report on Government Services.
+The latest report was progressively released in January/February 2018.
 You can read the 2018 report here.

 The Productivity Commission assesses all Australian courts under the broad objective of performance.
-“Performance” consists of three factors: equity, effectiveness and efficiency.
+“Performance” consists of 3 factors: equity, effectiveness and efficiency.
 “Effectiveness” is where quality and court file integrity are considered.
 It is not just how many widgets the courts create, but the quality and integrity of the widgets.
-The Federal Government only asked PwC to look at efficiency, not equity and effectiveness.
+The Federal Government only asked PwC to look at efficiency, not equity and effectiveness (PwC report, p 12).

-There are national benchmarks for “backlog”, which is a measure of a court’s active pending caseload and a factor in determining efficiency.
-These benchmarks are set by the Federal Government and they are different for the Federal Circuit Court and the Family Court:
+The Productivity Commission relies on the national benchmarks for “backlog”, which is a measure of a court’s active pending caseload and a factor in determining efficiency.
+These benchmarks are set by the Federal Government and they are different for the FCC and the FCofA:

-- For the Federal Circuit Court (and other inferior courts) the national benchmark is:
+- For the FCC (and other inferior courts) the national benchmark is: